Electrical Engineer

 Requirements and skills

-- Demonstrated leadership and mentorship skills.
+- Excellent cross-disciplinary communication, teamwork, leadership and mentorship skills.

 General